What is Adcirca?

 What happens if I miss a dose?

-If you miss a dose, take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+If you miss a dose of Adcirca, take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with tadalafil and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking this medicine.
+Grapefruit may interact with tadalafil and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Adcirca side effects

-Get emergency medical help if you have any signs of an allergic reaction to Adcirca: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Adcirca: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have: